 The Glasgow Police Museum

-The Glasgow Police Museum is an independent museum set up and manned by volunteer members of The Glasgow Police Heritage Society (Scottish Charitable Incorporated Organisation No. SC029614).
+The Glasgow Police Museum is an Independent Accredited Museum set up and manned by volunteer members of The Glasgow Police Heritage Society (Scottish Charitable Incorporated Organisation No. SC029614).
+The Society is not connected to Police Scotland and receives no funding from them or Glasgow City Council.
 It is supported entirely by public donations.
 Click here to view the museum’s 2019 accounts.

 Location: The museum is situated on the first floor of 30 Bell Street, Merchant City, Glasgow, G1 1LG

 Monday – Saturday: 10 am – 4 pm